 The current Chairman of the Company was previously appointed as an executive Director.
 The Company has carefully considered the positive and negative aspects in favor of such a decision and has concluded that such appointment is in the best interest of the Company given his extensive experience, expertise, in-depth knowledge and proven track-record in relevant business environments.
-The Board of Directors furthermore clarifies that provision 3.9 of the Corporate Governance Charter provides additional conflict of interest procedures in case any material transaction is being considered by the Company with a company in which Directors are also a Director or executive.
-In this respect it is stressed that although article 523 of the Belgian Companies Code was not applicable in the case at hand, Mr. Luc Tack and Mr. Stefaan Haspeslagh have not participated in the deliberation and decision making process of the Board of Directors regarding the decisions related to the contemplated transaction of a contribution in kind of all shares of Picanol Group nv into the share capital of the Company.
+The Board of Directors furthermore clarifies that Exhibit H of the Corporate Governance Charter provides additional conflict of interest procedures in case any material transaction is being considered by the Company with a company in which Directors are also a Director or executive.